Make sense together, using grammars

 Make your creations community-editable and allow others to suggest improvements — like a wiki for your deck or book.

-Open Schemas
+Open Grammars

 Export Everything